 A Capri pant is a long fabric shorts.
 Also known as Capris, the hem of capri pants ends somewhere around a woman’s mid-calf.
 The casual look of the capris pants makes it very attractive on kids as well as adults.
 This is a sewing pattern to make this cool and casual capri pants.

-You should choose a stretchy fabric for making this pants.
+You should choose a stretchy fabric for making this pants ( especially for the waistband and the ankle bands).
 I have selected a slightly stretchy embossed velvet fabric.
 It is not as garish as it looks in the photographs, believe me.

 Check out the post on the different types of stretchy fabrics